Yaniv (card game): Origin

 The Israeli backpackers community, where the game is most popular, attribute the invention of the game to two backpackers, one named Yaniv and the other Asaf (as both are common given names for males in Israel).
 It is said that the two invented the game while backpacking through East Asia (sometimes South America) and wanting to find a better way to pass the time on long waits in train stations and long bus rides.

+While it may be popular in Israel, additional accounts indicate that Nepal is where the game originates from, and is known as Jhyap.